onlineconf/onlineconf/README.md

 Add new values step by step:
 1. Create a new value in `/onlineconf/ephemeral-ip` of type "Text" or "JSON"
-2. Write down the values of the ip/mask type (in the case of json, use a json array, if you use a string, write list the values separated by the character `,`)
+2. Write down the values of the ip/mask type (in the case of json, use a json array, if you use a string, write list of ip/mask separated by the character `,`)
    ![Example ephemeral ip](docs/images/example_ephemeral_ip.png)

 ### /onlineconf/ui/avatar